Flower in Fountain

 to lie with 'separation'" Likewise, Vine's Expository

-Dictionary of New Testament Words
+Dictionary of New Testament Words repeatedly emphasizes the

 fact of the fundamental meaning of the word to be: "separation."